Addiction Services

 • Profile of two women seated on a couch.
 One woman is holding a piece of paper, both women are smiling.

-• The Mirasol Center for Healing
+• Mirasol Center For Healing

-The Mirasol Center for Healing (MCH) is an innovative, trauma-responsive program for adults.
-We prioritize admission for those who struggle with the challenges associated with substance use disorder (SUD) and homelessness.
 Mirasol offers a menu of harm reduction and substance use treatment services.
 While these services are open to anyone who meets eligibility criteria, the program was designed to meet the needs of those who are homeless and live unsheltered in the “Mass & Cass” area of Boston.
 Mirasol is intended to be a space where individuals feel safe from the rigors of the street.

-Core services that individuals can choose from are provided through a multidisciplinary team—including nursing, medical/psychiatry, clinical therapy, case management, medication assisted treatment, and peer recovery navigation.
 In collaboration with our partners– the Commonwealth of Massachusetts, the City of Boston, and Boston Health Care for the Homeless Program–we provide outreach, basic survival support, and transportation to The Mirasol Center.

 Phone: 617-318-5118